Synthetic Vs Natural Makeup Brushes

 Clean Brushes Prevent Breakouts

-The most important thing you can do, no matter if you choose natural or synthetic brushes, is to keep them clean!
+The most important thing you can do, no matter if you choose natural or synthetic brushes, is to keep the brush head clean!
 Here are some reasons why:

 Leave a comment